-Vaccine-preventable diseases are much less common than they used to be, thanks to vaccination.
-But they have not gone away.
-Outbreaks of some of these diseases still occur across the United States.
+Vaccines can prevent disease.
+Most vaccine-preventable diseases are much less common than they used to be, but some of these diseases still occur in the United States.

 When fewer babies get vaccinated, more babies get sick.